Close Menu

 Painter’s tapeTo protect adjacent surfaces

-Proper preparation is vital for achieving a professional finish.
-Start by cleaning the trim to remove dirt and grease.
+Proper preparation is key to achieving a flawless finish.
+Start by cleaning the trim thoroughly to remove dust and grease.
+Sand any rough areas to ensure a smooth surface.

 Pin This Now to Remember It Later